STUART CHEN-HAYES (he/him/his), Ph.D., NCC, LCPC

 Licensed Clinical Professional Counselor (LCPC) (IL, inactive).

-I am in my 27th year as a professor of counselor education and my 22nd year at Lehman.
+I am in my 28th year as a professor of Counselor Education and my 23rd year at Lehman.
 I have 10 prior years of counseling experience in middle school (MA), college student affairs (IN, NY), sexuality (IL, OH), family and couple (IL, IN, MA, OH), community mental health (IL, IN, MA, OH), and addiction (IN, MA) counseling settings.
-I am a school counseling program consultant in K-12 school districts in CT, DE, NJ, NY, and PA with the University of Pennsylvania Graduate School of Education's Excellence & Equity Consortia and as the School Counseling Redesign consultant with Norwalk Public Schools, Norwalk, CT.
+I am a school counseling program consultant in K-12 school districts in CT, DE, NJ, NY, and PA with the University of Pennsylvania Graduate School of Education's Excellence & Equity Consortia and as the School Counseling Redesign consultant with Norwalk Public Schools, Norwalk, CT. and school counseling and mental health program evaluator with Milford Public Schools, Milford, CT.
 I have been a visiting professor with master's students in school counseling at Taiwan's Shih Chien University (2016 sabbatical); with master's and doctoral students in sexuality counseling at Taiwan's National Changhua University of Education (2007 sabbatical); and taught community mental health, family, and sexuality counseling for five years at National-Louis University in Chicago.
 I chaired an online doctoral dissertation in Counselor Education/School Counseling for Oregon State University (2014-15).
 In 1999, I led the curriculum and fieldwork transformation of the CE/SC program curriculum at Lehman as a companion institution with the National Center for Transforming School Counseling (NCTSC) infusing the ASCA National Model school counseling program framework/artifacts (Hatch & Bowers) in 2002.
 In 2009 I collaborated with colleagues infusing the National Office for School Counselor Advocacy's (NOSCA) Eight components of college and career readiness counseling in the program, and in 2014, through my collaboration with the White House School Counseling/College Access convenings/Reach Higher initiative, co-authored Lehman's College Access Counseling course.
 I led the self-study for CE/SC program reaccreditation under the 2016 CACREP standards.

 My grants include: